'Out, Bolsonaro' and criticism of Guedes mark an act of servers

 Close to the BC, servers linked to Sinai (National Union of Central Bank Employees) shouted “out, Bolsonaro”.
 There were also images mocking Minister Guedes, who has already spoken out against any increase in civil servants on several occasions.

-BC technician since 2004, Maria Auxiliadora Cavalaz, 48, told the UOL that the category had losses with inflation.
+BC technician since 2004, Maria AC, 48, told the UOL that the category had losses with inflation.
 “The servers need to recover the purchasing power of salaries.
 We deserve emergency replacement of losses, hence the requirement of a common readjustment for all”, he said.

 The servant said that salary inequalities between categories are “a matter of fiscal health and equity.
 But we cannot put all the responsibility on workers’ shoulders, when the State shows itself to be incompetent in management.”